 Courses at Malham Tarn Centre

-In August/September 2013 I will be running a weekend residential course at the FSC centre on the stunning Malham Tarn Estate.
+In August/September run weekend residential courses at the FSC centre on the stunning Malham Tarn Estate.
 Check details here.

 Please email me at email@example.com to book a place.

 The course lasts for about four hours 10am to 2pm, including a break for lunch.
 The location is at my workshop in Strid Wood by the River Wharfe: http://farm6.static.flickr.com/5003/5232032587_cd84448893.jpg

 Lunch will be a steaming bowl of veggie soup heated on the rocket stove accompanied by a home-baked wholemeal roll (that is, NOT bought -in!).